devsdevera/portfolio/README.md

-# Decision Trees
+# k-Nearest Neighbors (kNN) Classifier

-My Python program implements a decision tree algorithm for binary classification.
-It builds a decision tree based on the provided datasets and classifies instances into one of two classes (0 or 1).
-The decision tree is grown recursively, splitting the data based on the feature that maximizes information gain at each step.
-The resulting tree structure is written to an output file (output.txt), including information about information gain and entropy at each node.
-Finally, the accuracy of the constructed tree is computed and printed.
+This program implements the k-nearest neighbors (kNN) algorithm for classification.
+Given a training dataset (wine_train.csv) and a test dataset (wine_test.csv), it calculates the Euclidean distance between each test sample and all training samples, selects the k-nearest neighbors, and assigns the class label by majority voting.
+The program outputs the predicted class labels for the test samples along with their corresponding distances to the nearest neighbors into a CSV file (output.csv).
+The value of k, determining the number of neighbors considered, is specified as a command-line argument.
+Finally, the program evaluates the accuracy of the classification and prints the results.

 ## Author